Ammmoe/llm_report_generator/readme.md

 # 🤖 Automated LLM Report Generation Pipeline

-This repository contains a pipeline for automated report generation using a Large Language Model (LLM), specifically Google Gemini.
+This repository contains a pipeline for automated report generation using a Large Language Model (LLM), specifically Google Gemini 2.5 Flash.
 The pipeline processes BMW sales data (2020-2024) and generates insightful markdown reports with supporting figures.

 ---